FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 ```

-### <a name="4-14"></a> 4.14 Limitations of data returned by query based on servicer category
+### <a name="4-14"></a> 4.14 Limitations of data returned by query based on category

-The data returned by query is based on the search criteria used.
-This chapter describes how the data returned by each query type is also limited by the servicer category, in addition to the search criteria.
+The data returned by a query varies based on the search criteria used.
+This chapter describes how the data returned by each query type depends on the customer category, in addition to the search criteria.

-Information providers have been divided into two categories: servicer category 1 that represents the credit institutions and servicer category 2 that represents payment institutions, electric money institutions and virtual currency providers.
+Data providers have been divided into two categories: customer category 1 that represents the credit institutions and customer category 2 that represents payment institutions, electric money institutions and virtual currency providers.

-#### <a name="4-14-1"></a> 4.14.1 Servicer category 1
+#### <a name="4-14-1"></a> 4.14.1 Customer category 1

 ##### <a name="4-14-1-1"></a> 4.14.1.1 Natural person query

-Asiakaskategorian 1 henkilöhaussa vastauksena palautetaan haetun henkilön tiedot, sellaisten organisaatioiden tiedot, joissa haettu henkilö on edunsaajana, sekä sellaisten tilien ja tallelokeroiden tiedot, joissa haettu henkilö on omistajana tai pääsyoikeuden haltijana käytetyllä hakuaikavälillä.
-Tilien tai tallelokeroiden mahdollisia muita omistajia tai pääsyoikeuden haltijoita ei palauteta.
-Customer informationja ei palauteta.
+In customer category 1 natural person query, the response includes the information of the person who was the object of the query, information of organisations where the person is a beneficiary, and information of accounts and safety deposit boxes the person owns or has access to during the investigation period.
+Other legal persons who own or have access to these accounts or safety deposit boxes are not returned.
+Customership information is not returned.

 *__Table 4.14.1.1:__ Henkilöhakujen rajaukset.
 Tähän hakukategoriaan kuuluvat haut henkilötunnuksella ja haut luonnollisen henkilön nimi, kansalaisuus ja syntymäaika -yhdistelmällä*
 |Limitation|Submessage|Element|Description|